-Songbird communication is thought to be similar to human children needing exposure to adult language.
-Both human language and

-- (1) have early stages prior to the appearance of the adult form (babbling vs. subsong) - (2) require the babies to be able to hear their own productions - (3) have sensitive periods (between 7 and 60 days old for birds) (4) are lateralized in the left hemisphere

-Learning Human Language

-Just because other animals' communication systems aren't as complex as human language, does that mean that they're incapable of learning human language (reference, syntax, intentional communication)?
+Songbird communication is thought to be similar to human children Songbird communication is thought to be similar to human children needing exposure to adult language.
+Both human language and birdsong: (1) have early stages prior to the appearance of the adult form (babbling vs. subsong) (2) require the babies to be able to hear their own productions (3) have sensitive periods (between 7 and 60 days old for birds) (4) are lateralized in the left hemisphere Learning Human Language Just because other animals' communication systems aren't as complex as human language, does that mean that they're incapable of learning human language (reference, syntax, intentional communication)?